 Editorial Note: This blog is one treatment program’s experience in the accreditation process.
-Many of the treatment programs that advertise on the website have Joint Commission, CARF or AEE accreditation beyond what the state may regulate.
+Many of the treatment programs that advertise on the website have Joint Commission, CARF or AEE accreditation beyond what the state that the program is operating in may not regulate the type of treatment.
 The industry as a whole is moving towards independent accreditation.
 As a parent or young adult searching for treatment options understanding accreditation can be a piece of the puzzle in finding the *right* treatment or intervention option.

 Dragonfly Transitions, a young adult treatment program in southern Oregon, first became Joint Commission Accredited in 2016, and just recently went through the full re-accreditation process – successfully.